Crypto Inverse-Power Options and Fractional Stochastic Volatility: Model framework

 \section{Model framework}

-We assume that the crypto market evolves in continuous time $t\geq0$ and is governed by a risk-adjusted stochastic basis $(\Omega,\mathcal{F},\Q,\mathbb{F}\equiv\{\mathscr{F}_{t}:t\geq0\})$.
-The market filtration $\mathbb{F}$ satisfies the usual conditions and contains all market information, and $\Q$ is some preselect pricing measure.
+We assume that the crypto market evolves in continuous time $t\geq0$ and is governed by a stochastic basis $(\Omega,\mathcal{F},\PP,\mathbb{F}\equiv\{\mathcal{F}_{t}:t\geq0\})$.
+The market filtration $\mathbb{F}$ satisfies the usual conditions and contains all market information, and $\PP$ is the physical measure.
 All stochastic processes to appear are understood to be supported on this basis.

+For a generic crypto (\crypto), our modeling approach adopts the canonical exponential framework for representing its price dynamics, which is substantially equivalent to specifying a model for the associated log-return process.
+To this end, we write $S\equiv(S_{t})$ for the crypto price, henceforth the crypto/USD conversion rate, and postulate that it has the following general dynamics under $\PP$:

+where $S_{0}$ is the spot rate and $\xi\equiv(\xi_{t})$ stands for the log-cumulative return, i.e., $\xi=\log(S/S_{0})$.
+A wide range of well-known existing models can largely be seen as outcomes of specifying a particular stochastic process for $\xi$ -- such as pure diffusion processes in the Black--Scholes and Heston models, or processes incorporating jumps, as in jump-diffusion and Gaussian mixture models; compare, e.g., [Madan, 2019, \text{Sect.} 3] \cite{MRS}.

+Within the general structure (\ref{2.1}), we introduce the FSV model through a hierarchical framework that nests a base process governing return dynamics and a latent component representing stochastic volatility.
+These elements will be detailed in the following two subsections in proper order.
+With our primary focus on valuation, we conduct the analysis directly under a preselected (risk-neutral) pricing measure $\Q$, equivalent to the physical measure $\PP$.